About Computer Hope

 January 2014 - Released an update we've been working on for well over a year.
 Full details about the 2014 site update.

-August 2011 - Completed work of new search engine that will automatically direct users to pages they are searching for and if no exact match is found display results from a Google generated search results.
+August 2011 - Completed work on new search engine that directs users to pages if exact matches are found.
+If no exact match is found displays results from a generated Google results page.